 Income is not a criteria for service.
 All people who receive Meals on Wheels are asked to make a voluntary contribution to share in the costs of the meals.
 No one is ever refused service because of inability to contribute.

-We do not currently have a waiting list for service for people who apply directly for Meals on Wheels and are found to be eligible.
 Short-term service is also available for up to six weeks for those who are recuperating from serious illness or other situations.
 In some cases, service is provided for a spouse or other caregiver who is at risk of becoming overwhelmed by the responsibilities involved in the caring of an individual.

 Clients’ situations change, persons recovering from surgery may gradually become able to provide for themselves or a caregiver may become available at the noontime hour.
 When this occurs, we take clients off our program to accommodate others in need.
-Also, a member of our Client Services' team visits each client frequently to assess their individual situation.
+A member of our Client Services' team visits each client frequently to assess their individual situation.